 The holders of Series B convertible preferred stock are entitled to elect two directors to the Board, and the holders of Series A and Series A-1 convertible preferred stock, voting together as a single class, are also entitled to elect two directors to the Board.
-The holders of common stock, exclusively and as a separate class, are entitled to elect two directors to the Board.
-The final director to the Board is designated by the holders of a majority of the shares of the preferred stock and common stock, voting together as a single class.
+The holders of common stock, exclusively and as a separate class, are entitled to elect two directors to the Board is designated by the holders of a majority of the shares of the preferred stock and common stock, voting together as a single class.